d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 Other than that, this network matches the historical definition of LeNet5.

-Next, let's take a look of an example.
+Next, let us take a look of an example.
 As shown in :numref:`img_lenet_vert`, we feed a single-channel example of size $28 \times 28$ into the network